conoromand/1806-20_polarization/README.md

 ----------------------------------------------------------------------------------------------------------------

-fftfitrhessi.py: FT the RHESSI data by hand and solving for positions and differences of maxima in different detectors Input - RHESSI.dat
+fftfitrhessi.py: FT the RHESSI data by hand and solving for positions and differences of maxima in different detectors.
+Input - RHESSI.dat.
-Output - fftfitpars.dat, fftfitdifpars.dat (not included in github, not incredibly useful)
+Output - fftfitpars.dat, fftfitdifpars.dat (not included in github, not incredibly useful).

-fftfitsample.py: FT the hand-generated data by hand and solving for positions and differences of maxima in different detectors
+fftfitsample.py: FT the hand-generated data by hand and solving for positions and differences of maxima in different detectors.
-Input - tsample___.dat
+Input - tsample___.dat.
-Output - fftfitsamplepars.dat, fftfitsampledifpars.dat (not included in github, not incredibly useful)
+Output - fftfitsamplepars.dat, fftfitsampledifpars.dat (not included in github, not incredibly useful).

-fftrhessi.py: FT the RHESSI data by hand and create plots out of it Input - RHESSI.dat
+fftrhessi.py: FT the RHESSI data by hand and create plots out of it.
+Input - RHESSI.dat.
-Output - fft_power_peaks_rhessi_5.png (not saved automatically), other plots
+Output - fft_power_peaks_rhessi_5.png (not saved automatically), other plots.

-fftsample.py: FT the hand-generated data by hand and create plots out of it Input - tsample___.dat
+fftsample.py: FT the hand-generated data by hand and create plots out of it.
+Input - tsample___.dat.
-Output - fft_power_peaks_sample####.png (none saved automatically), other plots
+Output - fft_power_peaks_sample####.png (none saved automatically), other plots.

-rhessi_2pol.py: Calculates parameters for fits for data phased on other time intervals Input - RHESSI.dat
+rhessi_2pol.py: Calculates parameters for fits for data phased on other time intervals.
+Input - RHESSI.dat.
-Output - all other fitpars___.dat files
+Output - all other fitpars___.dat files.

-rhessi_polkui.py: Getting the parameters for the data phased on the satellite rotation period Input - RHESSI.dat
+rhessi_polkui.py: Getting the parameters for the data phased on the satellite rotation period.
+Input - RHESSI.dat.
-Output - fitparsfsat.dat
+Output - fitparsfsat.dat.

-sample_rhessi2.py: Generate sample data based on fits to the detectors Input - RHESSI.dat, fitparsfsat.dat, fitpars2fsat.dat
+sample_rhessi2.py: Generate sample data based on fits to the detectors.
+Input - RHESSI.dat, fitparsfsat.dat, fitpars2fsat.dat.
 Output - tsample___.dat

 ----------------------------------------------------------------------------------------------------------------